apsocarras/mr-roboger/README.md

 Code: robogerify(23)
 Expected Output: [0,'Beep!','Boop!','Won't you be my neighbor?',4,5,6,7,8,9,'Beep!','Beep!','Boop!','Won't you be my neighbor?','Beep!','Beep!','Beep!','Beep!','Beep!','Beep!','Boop!','Boop!','Boop!','Won't you be my neighbor?']

-Describe: displayList()

-Test: "It will take the array from robogerify() and display it as a list (i.e., comma-separated string) to the user."
-Code: displayList([0,'Beep!','Boop!','Won't you be my neighbor?'])
-Expected Output: 0,'Beep!','Boop!','Won't you be my neighbor?'

 ```

 ## License